Jordan-Gilliam/ai-template/README.md

 - Automatic import sorting with `@ianvs/prettier-plugin-sort-imports`

 ## Getting Started

 > 🍴 Huge thanks to [@gannonh](https://github.com/gannonh) most of the scraping and embedding logic came from his [gpt3.5-turbo-pgvector repo](https://github.com/gannonh/gpt3.5-turbo-pgvector)

+### Set-up Pinecone

+- Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.

 ### Set-up Supabase